-- Your divorce decree, separate maintenance decree or written separation agreement cannot state that the payment is anything other than alimony.
-In fact, the document should clearly state that it is alimony or separate maintenance, not child support or an aspect of property settlement.
-Child support and property settlement payments do not count as alimony.
+- Your divorce decree, separate maintenance decree, or written divorce agreement can't state that the payment is anything other than alimony.
+The document should clearly state that it is alimony or separate maintenance, not child support or an aspect of property settlement because these don't count as alimony.

-- You and your former spouse cannot live in the same household when you make payments.
+- You and your former spouse can't live in the same household when you make the payments.

 - You have no liability to continue making payments after the death of your former spouse.
 Ideally, your divorce decree or separate maintenance agreement should clearly state this as well.

-The IRS makes exceptions for circumstances beyond your control, such as if alimony is modified downward due to an unforeseen financial crisis.
+The IRS makes exceptions for circumstances beyond your control, such as if alimony is modified downward by the court due to an unforeseen financial crisis.